Skip to main content

 To extend the enrollment experience beyond mere Program selection, I need to enable a different pricing model than what I used in Scenario 1: Enrollsy's Simple model.
 What I want to allow is the Classes model.

 I also want to check the box allowing Enrollees to pick their Class(es).
-This will let them select the days they want to come, so we don't have to build rosters or calculate pricing after enrollment manually.
+This will let them select the days they want to come, so we don't have to manually build rosters or calculate pricing after enrollment.

-When Setting enrollment parameters, I will check the box that says "Require enrollment into a minimum or maximum number of Classes" and uncheck the box that says "Pricing is the same for each Class" so that I can set some rules.
+When Setting enrollment parameters, I will check the box that says "Require enrollment into a minimum or maximum number of Classes" and uncheck the box that says "Pricing is the same for each Class" to set some rules.

 My rules for Summer Camp are as follows: